 SURF is modeled on the grant-seeking process:

-- Students collaborate with potential mentors to define and develop a project
+- Students collaborate with a potential mentor to define and develop a project

-- Applicants write research proposals for their projects
+- Applicants write research proposals as part of the application process

 - Faculty review the proposals and recommend awards